 Pitta, one of the doshas represented by the fire and water element, is most prominent in the heated months.
-Nowadays, an overactive Pitta is common even in the deep, cool winter months.
+Nowadays, an overactive Pitta is common even in the deep, cold winter months.

 Fires roar(ed) in California.
 Fingers twirl endlessly, searching to blame.
 Road rage swerves in every lane.
-Long hours are traded in for a larger paycheck.
+Long hours translate to a larger paycheck.
 We buy materials with one click, same-day delivery, never a need to wait in line.

 We have goals to hit, money to make, places to be, things to do, with no time to spare.
 Get out of my way – we’re moving forward, and fast.
 We’ll sleep when we’re dead.